Armenia & Georgia Tour, 15 days

 We continue our way through the deep gorge of the Debet River towards Georgia.
 Before we cross the border to Tbilisi, the capital of Georgia, we first visit Haghpat.
 Here we visit Haghpat Monastery, the final resting place for several famous Armenian poets, historians and philosophers.
 The monastery has been placed on the World Heritage list because of its unique architecture.
 After the border crossing with Georgia at Sadakhlo, bus and driver changes.

-We drive a bit over the historic 'Georgian Military Highway' towards the north.
+We drive for a while over the historic 'Georgian Military Highway' towards the north.
 Before we spend the night in Gudauri we go to Kazbegi in the rugged mountains.
 From Kazbegi we have a beautiful view of the very photogenic Gergetikerk, with the more than 5050 meters high Kazbegi in the background.
-It is possible to make the hefty walk upwards or to go up by vans.
-The monasteries used to be used as protection along this route, such as the beautifully situated Ananuri complex.
-The hospitality in the mountain area is amazingly large, although you have to communicate with your hands and feet.
+It is possible to make the strenuous walk upwards or to go up by vans.
+The monasteries were formerlly used as protection along this route, such as the beautifully situated Ananuri complex.
+The hospitality in the mountain area is amazingly generous, although you often have to communicate with your hands.

 During the day from Gudauri to Bakuriani we pass Gori, the birthplace of the Russian leader Stalin.
-In this otherwise not so special village the Stalin museum can be visited.
+In this otherwise not so special village, you can visit the Stalin Museum.
 Uplistsikhe is an unusually medieval town carved out of the rocks by slaves in the 8th century.
 It is close to Gori and we make a short stop here.
 We drive to the mountain area at Bakuriani where we spend the night.

 Vardzia and Mtskheta